How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 17

-In order to use your USB 3.0/3.1 devices on your Kali guest machine, select USB 3.1 from the Compatibility options in the USB Controller device settings.
+We should be able to use your USB 3.0/3.1 devices on your Kali guest machine.
+Therefore, open the USB Controller device settings.
+At this point, select USB 3.1 from the Compatibility options.

 Setting USB Controller Type to 3.1